 Music Aid Northwest extended a $6,500.00 grant to the high-needs Prescott School District #402-37.
 The Prescott School District matched $2,000.00.
 The money primarily went toward new, used, and repair of orchestra and band instruments for 5th through 12th grade students.
 The grant has made it possible for all students to have an opportunity to make music a part of their everyday school life.

 - Music Matters is a specialty license plate program available in Washington State.
 These funds are paid monthly by the state and require no out-of-pocket expenses from MANW.
 Of the proceeds, 40% go to WMEA’s Young Musicians Excelling program as well the general administrative expenses for managing the grant program.
 The remaining 60% goes directly to grant recipients.
-Nearly 2200 cars in our state have the plate and proudly provide visibility to our cause.
+Over 2200 vehicles in our state have the plate and proudly provide visibility to our cause.